JonnygamingTv/JonTube/README.md

 # JonTube
 JonTube

-Using this you will be able to get info about videos on JonTube, for example playing them etc.
+Using the npm package will make you able to easily use the website to get info etc.
 Usage:
 using the ?v= input do
 getJTVideo(id);